-- Always give priority to vehicles from right or traveling on rails, (except if indicated by road signs).
+- Always give priority to vehicles from the right or traveling on rails, (except if indicated by road signs).

 - Pedestrian always has the priority when they are already crossing.
-The same rule is valid for cyclist in cycle paths.
+The same rule is valid for the cyclist in cycle paths.

 - Drivers must give right of way to all police and emergency vehicles when they are using special audible or luminous warning signals.